douglasmbura/Visibility-Hackathon-WebApp/README.md

 ## Web-App Components
 ## Key Features:
--Scroll-driven navigation, using screen swipe, trackpad, or keyboard down-arrow.
+- Scroll-driven navigation, using screen swipe, trackpad, or keyboard down-arrow.

--Easy-to-learn template to create your own storymap.
+- Easy-to-learn template to create your own storymap.
 Upload text, point coordinates, zoom levels, and image links to a CSV generic spreadsheet.

--Images can be stored in local subfolder or pulled from an external URL.
+- Images can be stored in local subfolder or pulled from an external URL.

 - Works in modern browsers: Chrome, Firefox, Safari, Internet Explorer 9+.